 This page is part of the web mail archives of SRFI 66 from before July 7th, 2015.
-The new archives for SRFI 66 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 66 contain all messages, not just those from before July 7th, 2015.

 First of all I would like to express my support for this SRFI; in particularbecause it is so concise and useful.
 In my opinion there is no conflict at all with SRFI-4, neither in the Scheme system nor in my mind.